ANALYSIS-Attack on Canadian miner in Burkina Faso threatens gold’s final frontier

 Since 2017, researchers documented at least 28 violent incidents at mines or involving mining workers in Burkina Faso, 17 of them this year, according to a Reuters analysis of data compiled by the Armed Conflict Location & Event Data Project.
 At least 12 of those events this year, which include attacks on workers, abductions and the use of improvised explosive devices, were linked to jihadists.
 Prior to Wednesday, at least 54 people had been killed in mining-related violence this year, five times as many as all of 2018.

-One company security official said his firm spent millions of dollars on armoured vehicles, bullet-proof walls and safety rooms.
+One company security official said his firm spent millions of dollars on armored vehicles, bullet-proof walls and safety rooms.
 "We are bracing for an In Amenas-style attack," he said.
-However, some analysts believe mines still have sufficient defences.
+However, some still think it's a gamble worth taking.

-"The only thing that would shift the perception among gold miners that exposure to this insecurity is a risk worth taking is a direct attack on a mine site – an unlikely prospect," said Eric Humphery-Smith at risk consultancy Verisk Maplecroft.
-The top investor in Semafo said risk and gold mining went hand-in-hand, and extra security costs would not be a game-changer.

-Also Read: UPDATE 3-At least 37 killed in attack on Canadian miner Semafo convoy in Burkina Faso
+Also Read: Thirty-seven killed in attack on Canadian miner Semafo convoy in Burkina Faso

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)